 Finding the Middle Ground

-You’re going to have to experiment and find what you like.
-I prefer my AR pattern rifles balance around the front half of the magazine well.
-I avoid excess weight where I can, but I’m also not silly about skeletonized lightweight parts or anything like that.
+I can’t tell you what you’re going to like.
+Everyone has a preference.
+I personally prefer my AR pattern rifles balance around the front half of the magazine well.
+To keep weight down, I avoid excess weight where I can, but I’m also not silly about skeletonized lightweight parts or anything like that.

 Depending on your needs, consider going heavier than a lightweight barrel for some applications.
 In my post about Recce Rifles, for example, I suggested a medium weight barrel as opposed to a lightweight.
 I did that precisely because of my experience with “jumpiness” and higher magnification optics.
 In those circumstances, I’d rather have a little extra weight on the barrel and save weight elsewhere.
 That also gives just a bit more hang.